 Associate Editor for National Security & the Military: Kelley S.

 Kelley is a second-year SSP Student concentrating in Technology and Security.

 Associate Editor for South and Central Asia: Becca ebert

 Becca is a first year joint degree candidate pursuing her J.D. at Georgetown Law and M.A. in Security Studies, concentrating in Terrorism and Substate Conflict.
 She graduated summa cum laude from University of Puget Sound in 2016 with a B.A. in Mathematics, a B.A.
 Comparative Politics, and an interdisciplinary emphasis in Global Development.
 Her studies included a comparative analysis of rules of law in Lebanon and Somalia, nuclear proliferation and non-state actors, advanced Arabic language, and abstract mathematics including the geometry of spacetime.
 Her current research interests focus on non-state actors and building state capacity in the Middle East, Central Asia, and Horn of Africa.

 Associate Editor for Technology & Cyber Security: talia mamann

-Talia is a second-semester M.A. candidate in the Security Studies Program concentrating in Technology and Security.
+Talia is a second-year M.A. candidate in the Security Studies Program concentrating in Technology and Security.
 She received her B.A from Barnard College, Columbia University where she studied Political Science and Arabic.
 Talia is a Cybercorps Fellow and will pursue a career in cybersecurity following graduation.
 Her interests include the intersection between terrorism and cybersecurity.